 You can plug a 240v to 110v transformer into a standard 240v pocket socket.
 The transformer drops the voltage down to 110v, so it is safer.
 This also means you don't have to use circuit breakers.

-If a power tool is not available in 240v, you can still hire it and use it at home, but you will also need to hire a transformer to convert the voltage to 240v.
+If a power tool is not available in 240v, you can still use it at home.
+But, you will also need to hire a transformer to convert the voltage to 240v.

-When you book power tool hire with National Tool Hire Shops, you can select whether you would like to hire the equipment as 240v or 110v.
-Some of our power tools are only available in 110v, so if you are hiring for home use you will also need to hire a transformer.
-You can add a transformer to your order in the online checkout or when booking over the phone.
+When you book power tool hire with National Tool Hire Shops, you can select whether you would like 240v or 110v.
+However, some of our power tools are only available in 110v, so you will also need to hire a transformer if you are hiring for home use.
+You can add a transformer to your order in the online checkout.

 For more information on our range of power tools for hire and their voltages, take a look at our website or contact our Hire Team - they will be happy to help!